Application security

 Use security scanning tools with merge request pipelines

 By default, the application security jobs are configured to run for branch pipelines only.
-To use them with merge request pipelines, you must reference the latest templates.
+To use them with merge request pipelines, you must reference their latest edition template.

 For example, to run both SAST and Dependency Scanning, the following template is used: